-B. President-Elect, Vice President for Membership, Secretary, Vice President for Leadership Development, and Vice President for Program Development
+B. President-Elect, Vice President for Membership-Elect, International Trustee, Secretary, Vice President for Leadership Development, and Vice President for Program Development

-- 1. The House of Delegates shall elect the President-Elect, Vice President for Membership, Secretary, Vice President for Leadership Development, and Vice President for Program Development of the Association.
+- 1. The House of Delegates shall elect the President-Elect, Vice President for Membership-Elect, International Trustee, Secretary, Vice President for Leadership Development, and Vice President for Program Development of the Association.
 As soon as it is technologically feasible, with the approval of the BOT, a President-Elect shall be elected prior to the deadline for submitting a rank-list to the National Residency Matching Program.
 The President-Elect shall automatically assume the role of President of the Association in May following their election. - 2.
 Candidates for President-Elect, Vice President for Membership, Vice President for Leadership Development, and Vice President for Program Development offices shall have had prior AMSA leadership experience as either a national Trustee or Officer.
-In the event that less than two candidates with this experience requirement have declared their candidacy 30 days prior to election, the candidacies of medical student members without this prior experience shall be accepted.
+In the event that less than two candidates with this experience requirement have declared their candidacy 30 days prior to election, the candidacies of domestic medical student members without this prior experience shall be accepted.
 Candidates for all elected Board of Trustees positions shall be required to declare candidacy seven (7) days prior to elections.
 No candidates for these positions shall be permitted to run from the floor. - 3.
 Challenges to offered credentials shall be received by the Nominations Committee and reviewed before 5:00 PM on the day preceding elections with the candidate, prior to which he/she may revise an offered curriculum vitae or statement of candidacy.
 If such revised credentials are subsequently found to be false, the candidate will be disqualified, and the runner-up shall be elected in his/her place.
 The Board of Trustees will fill vacancies in such positions. - 4.
 Challenges to the election results shall be reported to the Nominations Committee within ten (10) days from the election.
 The Nominations Committee will then investigate the challenge and report their preliminary findings to the rising Vice President for Internal Affairs.
 The Vice President for Internal Affairs will then be responsible for reporting all information on challenges to the Board of Trustees and presenting a motion based on the Nominations Committees recommendations.

-- 5. All national officers shall take office on May 1st of the leadership year to which they were elected. - 6.
+- 5. All national officers shall take office on May 1st of the leadership year to which they were elected, unless the Board of Trustees votes by 2/3 majority to set a new date in any given year under appropriate circumstances. - 6.
 Candidates shall be permitted to run for more than one national leadership position including positions on the Board of Trustees.
 Candidates running for more than one position shall submit a rank order list; and if they are elected to more than one position, they will be given the position that was ranked the most preferred.

-C. Regional Directors, International Trustee, International Regional Directors, Premedical Trustee, Premedical Regional Directors
+C. Directors, International Trustee, International Directors, Premedical Trustee, Premedical Directors